coohom/cloud-docs/src/dsl/mesh.md

 ``` -->

 ### Example
-Now, we show a dsl code which randomly replace the model of sofa and table.
+Now, we show a DSL code which randomly replace the model of sofa and table.
 ```python
 class MeshSampler(EntityProcessor):
     def process(self):